 If services are to be commissioned as part of a project, a job description must be prepared beforehand.
 Contracting expert consultants requires Terms of Reference and a specification profile for the planned technical expert advice.

 The instructions for project partners on project extensions and reallocations provide precise directions on when approval must be obtained for contractual amendments.
-Specimen formats for these applications are available here:
+The instructions including templates for project extension requests and/or budget reallocation can be found here.

 Depending on the instrument (finance as part of the country strategy, NGO cofinance, business partnerships, etc), there are various formats for reporting.
 The form for Confirmation under Point 4 of the General Terms and Conditions is the same for all of them.